01 March 2023 | Published by Jodie Wilkinson

 Suppose an item is sold by distance selling.
 In that case, the customer has the right to cancel their order for a limited time for any reason – even if the item isn’t faulty.

 If the customer informs you within 14 days of receiving their goods that they wish to cancel, you must offer a refund under distance selling regulations.
 Once they’ve informed you, they have another 14 days to return the items.

 Under these circumstances, the customer does not have to offer you a reason for their request, and you must process the refund within 14 days of receiving the returned items.

-A refund policy is a good idea if you plan to offer returns or refunds in circumstances beyond their consumer rights.
+Spending time crafting a well-thought-out written policy is a good idea if you offer returns or refunds in circumstances beyond your customers’ consumer rights.

 Take a look at this example of a returns policy that offers customers more than the law requires:

-Our returns policy: On top of your legal rights, at [insert business name] we allow our customers to return goods if you simply have a change of heart.
-Please return unwanted goods to us along with the original till receipt within 30 days and we’ll offer you an exchange instore.
+Our returns policy: On top of your legal rights, at [insert business name], we allow our customers to return goods if they simply have a change of heart.
+Please return unwanted goods to us along with the original till receipt within 30 days and we’ll offer you an exchange in-store.

-At takepayments all four of our market-leading card machines make processing refunds a doddle (as described above), so you can get on with running your business successfully and offer your customers the best customer experience possible.
+At takepayments, all of our market-leading card machines make processing refunds a doddle, so you can get on with running your business successfully and offer your customers the best customer experience possible.